jmpicaza/Sesiones.vim/README.md

-# Sesiones.vim
+# vim-sessions

 **Professional session manager for Vim and Neovim with intelligent nickname support**

 **Author**: jmpicaza - Original creator and maintainer of both the classic and modern versions.

-Sesiones.vim makes session management effortless by automatically associating sessions with your current files and providing an intuitive nickname system for easy access.
+vim-sessions makes session management effortless by automatically associating sessions with your current files and providing an intuitive nickname system for easy access.

 ---